 - Personal contact details.
 These include the teacher’s complete name, updated addresses, and contact details.

 - Career goals.
 The resume should also emphasize the teacher’s concrete career objectives.
 A genuine objective in, say, “molding minds of future leaders” can help capture the attention of employers.

 - Academic credentials.
 This is one of the main focuses of employers in the case of teachers.
 Prominent academic achievements should be emphasized to bolster your credentials.
-You have to highlight the various certifications, licences, training, and seminars that you’ve attended that increased your knowledge and skill on a particular field.
+You have to highlight the various certifications, licenses, training, and seminars that you’ve attended that increase your knowledge and skill in a particular field.